Skip to main content

 Methodology disclosure

 Revenue Loss Estimate is a MODELED INDUSTRY PROJECTION, not a measurement of any individual brand's actual revenue loss.
-The formula uses uniform per-trade traffic benchmarks (e.g., 5,000-15,000 monthly visitors for all roofing brands, regardless of brand size).
+The formula uses uniform per-trade traffic benchmarks (e.g., 3,000-10,000 monthly visitors for all remodeling brands, regardless of brand size).
 Each brand's RLE = (benchmark CVR − benchmark CVR × Fervor Score / 100) × benchmark monthly visitors × 0.35 close rate × trade-benchmark avg project value × 12 months.
 This methodology matches industry-standard comparative analyses (NRCA, IBISWorld, JCHS, Verified Market Reports) for inter-brand comparability.
-PER-BRAND RLE IS NOT RELIABLE FOR COMPARING BRANDS OF DIFFERENT SCALE: national franchises and small local operators use identical traffic assumptions.
+PER-BRAND RLE IS NOT RELIABLE FOR COMPARING BRANDS OF DIFFERENT SCALE. national franchises and small local operators use identical traffic assumptions.
 Trade sample-aggregate RLE represents 'addressable conversion-uplift opportunity across the category assuming benchmark traffic,' not a sum of measured losses.

 How we measured this

 Same process on every remodeling brand.
 We captured full-page screenshots at desktop and mobile width across every page our crawler could reach.
 Then we read each underlying page.
 We looked at forms, the structured markup Google uses to build rich results, phone and email links, social-media links, manufacturer badges, review widgets, chat widgets, and common body-copy patterns.
 We ran axe-core 4.10.2 (open-source accessibility, configured against WCAG 2.1 AA).
 And we measured Core Web Vitals using Google Lighthouse 13.3.0.
-Then we scored what we captured against the Fervor Grade™ rubric.
+Then we scored what we captured against the Fervor Grade™ Framework.
 100 points across six categories, and a letter grade A through F.

 What “header-prominent” means